jsnmgpnty/rugby-union/README.md

 $ docker build -t rugby-union .
 $ docker run -p <port>:8080 -e "REACT_APP_RUNTIME_PORT=<port>" rugby-union
 ```
-Make sure that the ports you used matches.
-The server will run at port 8080 and the client will use the REACT_APP_RUNTIME
-_PORT environment variable which should be the bound port docker used to 8080.
+Make sure that the ports you used match.
+The server will run at port 8080 and bound to the port you passed in the docker run command.
+The client will use the REACT_APP_RUNTIME_PORT environment which should connect to the server.